tkgregory/sub-project-first-configuration/README.md

 ## Running

-Demonstrates using `evaluationDependsOnChildren()` to evaluate a project's sub-projects first, during hte configuration phase of the
+Demonstrates using `evaluationDependsOnChildren()` to evaluate a project's sub-projects first, during the configuration phase of the
 build:

 `./gradlew doThing1 doThing2`